-The NVMREG interface allows read/write access to all the locations accessible by FSRs, read/write access to the User ID locations and Configuration words, and read-only access to the Device ID and Revision ID registers.
+The NVMREG interface allows read/write access to all the locations accessible by FSRs, read/write access to the User ID locations, and read-only access to the device identification, revision, and configuration data.

 Writing or erasing of NVM via the NVMREG interface is prevented when the device is write-protected.